-We have been buried in snow yet again. . . hence the lack of posting for several days.
-Here are a few snaps of what it currently looks like, after hours of shoveling snow to clear the driveway and create walkways for the dogs.
+We have been buried in snow yet again. . .
+Here are a few photos of what it currently looks like, after hours of shoveling snow to clear the driveway and create walkways for the dogs.

 As the storm finally passed, we could see the mountains again at sunset.

 Along with all of the snow, the idea of hot chai sounded particularly appealing, especially after hours of shoveling snow!
 Then the light bulb went on, how about chai scones?
 As you may have noticed, we have started to experiment with egg free desserts in some of our earlier posts, and we thought we should try the same thing with this recipe as well.
 It took a couple of tries to get right.
 The first time it was a little too dry, so more liquid was added in the second attempt.